The page has been translated by Gen AI.

 Cluster Viewer

-- Create a cluster role binding with the following content in the target cluster.
+2. Create a ClusterRoleBinding with the following specifications in the target cluster.

 apiVersion: rbac.authorization.k8s.io/v1